qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 <qgis.core.QgsVectorDataProvider>`.

-To print layer's capabilities textual description in a comma separated list you can use :meth:`capabilitiesString() <qgis.core.QgsVectorDataProvider.addFeatures>` as in the following example:
+To print layer's capabilities textual description in a comma separated list you can use :meth:`capabilitiesString() <qgis.core.QgsVectorDataProvider.capabilitiesString>` as in the following example:

 .. code-block:: python